RogProg/HorribleAnimator/README.md

 insert inserts frame

-delete deletes frame (note: if a cuepoint exists at current frame no del
+delete deletes frame (note: if a cuepoint exists at current frame no deletion is done)